davisvideochallenge/davis-matlab/README.md

 Disclaimer
 --------------
-Package containing the Matlab implementation of the code behind:
+Package containing the *Matlab* implementation of the code behind:
 *A Benchmark Dataset and Evaluation Methodology for Video Object Segmentation* [DAVIS](https://graphics.ethz.ch/~perazzif/davis/index.html).
+You can find the Python implementation [here](https://github.com/fperazzi/davis).

 Code Installation